lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_npcs.md

         Boss:
             Default: 8

-> **Tip:** This is a dice pool.
-So if you want a boss to be equivalent to an "Expert" PC with a "Good" attribute, you need to give them a die pool of 9 (6+3).

-## Specific Skills
+### Fine-Tuning Skills

-However, you can also fine-tune their specific skills.
+You can also fine-tune dice pools for specific skills.
 This is helpful if you want to make a Boss tough to take down without making them extraordinarily deadly (or vice-versa).
+You can also make specialist NPCs who are good with some weapons but not others.

     npc_types:
         Goon: